DoSOCSv2/DoSOCSv2/README.md

 location for the database.

-If you have [FOSSology](http://www.fossology.org/) installed, you also need to set the path of the default `nomos` scanner if it is not already correct.
-Likewise for any of the other supported scanners you want to use (see [doc/scanners.md](doc/scanners.md))
+If you have [FOSSology](http://www.fossology.org/) installed, you also need to set the path of any of the supported scanners you want to use (see [doc/scanners.md](doc/scanners.md))